-Many of the Old Testament books of the prophets use rich symbolism in preaching to Israel.
+Many of the Old Testament books of the prophets use rich symbolism, in preaching to Israel.
 The prophets would commonly see “visions” from God, to describe what God was telling them.
 As a matter of fact, in the Old Testament, “visions” are referred to 103 times.
-And these visions were not literal things, but rather, they were many times, figurative things, and sometimes symbolic things, that “represented” the message that God wanted to deliver.
+And these visions were not literal things, but rather, they were mostly, figurative things, and sometimes symbolic things, that “represented” the message that God wanted to deliver.

 One of the most well-known of these symbolic messages is recorded for us in Ezekiel 371-14.
 It’s the vision of the “Valley of Dry Bones”.